About

 Richard Hawkins

-Rich loves organising things, tinkering with systems, getting excited about colours, and working with groups to create systems and processes that work for everyone.
+I love organising and tinkering with systems, documents and websites; getting excited about colours and typefaces; and working with groups to create policies and processes that work well for everyone.

-He’s an activist and designer and has worked at PIRC since 2007, through various organisational incarnations, including a flat management structure for the last 7 years.
-He’s also been involved in several housing coops, helping start one in Machynlleth, and supporting others, especially with policy development and finance.
+I’m a designer and activist from Bristol/Somerset now living in Edinburgh.
+I worked at PIRC for 15 years through various organisational arrangements, including a flat self-managed structure for 7+ years.
+I’ve also been involved in several housing coops, helping start one in Machynlleth, and supporting others, especially with policy development and finance.